 Resolutions, Here We Go Again.

-Are you optimizing Your Cash Conversion Cycle for growth?
+Understanding and Optimizing Your Cash Conversion Cycle

 Do you know your Profit per X to drive dramatic growth?